jessiekathryng/basicForm/README.md

 # basicForm
-This is a basic Sbmission Form built with HTML
+This is a basic Submission Form built with HTML